-If you are flexible, i.e. coming for a short break to Rome from another European city, or deciding between visiting Rome at the beginning of your Italian vacation or at the end, you may want to try not coming on a weekend if you can manage it.
-Consider the following:
+If you are flexible, i.e. coming for a short visit to Rome from another European city, or deciding between visiting Rome at the beginning or at the end of your Italian vacation, you may want to try not coming on a weekend if you can manage it.

-Due to the advent of so many low cost airlines popping up around Europe, Rome, like other European cities, gets filled up during weekends throughout the year.
+Due to the advent of so many low cost airlines that popped up around Europe in the last 20 years, Rome, like other European cities, gets filled up during weekends throughout the year.